Spatial block cross-validationSource:

 "snake", which labels the first row of blocks from left to right, then the next from right to left, and repeats from there, and

 "continuous", which labels each row from left to right, moving from the bottom row up.

-The number of partitions of the data set.
+The number of partitions for the resampling.
+Set to

 For systematic sampling, should only blocks containing data be included in fold labeling?